Hassa, Hatay

 Hassa is a municipality and district of Hatay Province, Turkey.
 Its area is 520 km^{2}, and its population is 56,675 (2022).
 It is on the eastern side of the Nur (Amanos) Mountains, looking towards the city of Gaziantep.
 It is on the Antakya-Malatya road.
 In the late 19th and early 20th century, Hassa was part of the Adana Vilayet of the Ottoman Empire.
-Its population was predominantly Turkoman.
+Its inhabitants were predominantly Yoruk Turkmens.
 Hassa was a district in Cebel-i Bereket Province from 1923 to 1933 and then a part of Gaziantep Province until 1939.